Quantumzhao/Quantum-Abstract-Language/README.md

 - the language only supports the pattern matching of **tuple** and **scalar values**

-- the pattern should not wrapped in parenthesis.
+- the pattern should not be wrapped in parenthesis.

-- the pattern is not recursive, that is,
+- the pattern is not recursive.
+For example:

   ```f#
   match tuple with